 Our soap bars contain only the ingredients that they need—no extra preservatives that liquid body washes or commercial bar "soaps" require to increase their shelf life to years, and no foam boosters to make them lather.

 - no synthetic preservatives

 Commercial bar soaps and even some sold as "natural" are Syndet bars.
 Syndet is a blended word made by combining the words “synthetic” and “detergent.”
-Note that some of the new shampoo bars on the market are actually syndets, not natural soap-based shampoo.
+Note that many of the newer shampoo bars on the market are actually syndets, not natural soap-based shampoo.

 BLOG: "What are Syndets?"

 Gentle, skin safe ingredients mean that natural soap will not dry out skin or lead to the skin irritation often seen with synthetic ingredients.

 I often tell people that while we use awesome ingredients in our natural soaps, I believe that what is NOT in our soap is just as important!

 Why would you want to bathe with agricultural ingredients like plant oils that have been doused in chemicals?